 Let’s see how well Burger King did.

 I rate Burger King as low-carb friendly because you can order bunless burgers, bunless hotdogs, bunless grilled chicken sandwiches, bunless Croissan’wiches, and a few different pre-made salads.
-I enjoyed my meals, there were several low carb options off-menu, and the staff handled my low carb orders seamlessly.
+I enjoyed my meals and the staff handled my low carb orders seamlessly.

 - Low carb friendly – Yes

 - Low carb entrees on menu – Limited.
 There are two salads on the menu that have fewer than 20 carbs and offer enough calories to serve as a meal (listed below in the ‘what you can order’ section).